kaspars-ozols/sannsyn-episerver-connector/README.md

 Use the Episerver Service Locator to get the implementation of these services, or register your own override in order to customize the behaviour.

  1. `IRecommendationService` - the main service to use for product recommendations
+ 1. `ITrackedRecommendationService` - same as the IRecommendationService but with more information in order to add client side tracking to recommendations
  1. `ICustomerService` - Availble for customization.
 Used to get the customer id and to migrate from anonymous to known users
  1. `ISannsynAdminService` - Used by the admin tools.
- 2. `ISannsynCatalogIndexService` - The default implementation of the catalog indexer.
+ 1. `ISannsynCatalogIndexService` - The default implementation of the catalog indexer.
 Can be customized.
- 3. `ISannsynOrderIndexerService` - The default implementation of the order indexer.
+ 1. `ISannsynOrderIndexerService` - The default implementation of the order indexer.
 You might want to change the GetOrders method in order to control which orders are sent to Sannsyn.
- 4. `ISannsynUpdateService` - Service being used to send data to Sannsyn.
+ 1. `ISannsynUpdateService` - Service being used to send data to Sannsyn.
 Can be customized.

 ##  Admin
 There are two important commands in the Sannsyn admin: